 Participants may switch CBL methods by making application to the NYISO.
 For such a change applicable to the summer capability period (May 1 - October 31), the application must be submitted to NYISO by April 1, or the next business day in the event that the date falls on a weekend or NYISO-observed holiday.
 For a change applicable to the winter capability period (November 1 - April 30), the application must be submitted to NYISO by October 1, or the next business day in the event that the date falls on a weekend or NYISO-observed holiday.
-For a change applicable to NYISO by October 1, or the next business day in the event that the date falls on a weekend or NYISO-observed holiday.
 The change in the CBL formula becomes effective at the beginning of the next capability period after the NYISO accepts the application.